imrehorvath/avrdis/README.md

 # avrdis
 AVR Disassembler for the 8-bit AVRs.

 Generates AVRASM assembly source out of the input file provided.
-Alternatively, it generates the listing with the word addressess and instruction words along with the assembly source.
+Alternatively, it generates the listing with the word addresses and instruction words along with the assembly source.
 Output is written to stdout.
 In case of a successful run, the exit status is 0.
 Otherwise it's 1.
-Error messages are written to stderr.
+Error messages gets written to stderr.

 ## Design- and Implementation considerations

 - Maximum portability.
 Written in C and uses libc only, no extra libraries needed.
-- Loosley coupled modular design, with clearly separated parts makes it easy to extend with new input format parsers without touching other parts.
+- Loosely coupled modular design, with clearly separated parts makes it easy to extend with new input format parsers without touching other parts.

 ## Typical Use Case

-You have an unlocked 8-bit AVR microcontroller, and you want to tinker with the code but you don't have the source code.
+You have an unlocked 8-bit AVR microcontroller, and you want to tinker with the code but you don't have the source.

 ## Workflow

 1. Use `avrdude` to extract the flash contents into an ihex file.
-2. Use `avrdis` to disassemble the code. (eg. `avrdis m328p.hex > m328p.asm`)
+2. Use `avrdis` to disassemble the code.
 3. Use a code editor or IDE to edit the asm file.
-4. Use `avrasm2.exe` or `avra` assemblers to compile the modified source into an ihex file.
+4. Use `avrasm2.exe` or `avra` assemblers to compile the modified source code into an ihex file.
 5. Use `avrdude` to flash the modified firmware.

 ## Usage